wnstlr/SMERF/README.md

 # SMERF (**S**imulated **M**od**E**l **R**easoning Evaluation **F**ramework) for Saliency Methods

-This repository contains code release for SMERF, a ground-truth-based evaluation framework for saliency methods.
+This repository contains the supporting code for the paper [Sanity Simulations for Saliency Methods](https://arxiv.org/abs/2105.06506), introducing SMERF, a ground-truth-based evaluation framework for saliency methods.

 ## Requirements

-The repository was developed and tested with Python 3.6.10.
+The repository was mainly developed with `python==3.6.10, keras==2.2.4, tensorflow==1.12.0`.
 Other requirements can be installed via running ```pip install -r requirements.txt```.

 Core components among these requirements are packages used to run the saliency methods.
 Refer to these repositories for further instructions on how they are installed and used.
 * [iNNvestigate](https://github.com/albermax/innvestigate)